How to make Chicken Al Pastor

 You can prepare the entire recipe as written to reheat later on, or you can prepare elements of the Chicken Al Pastor in advance.

-• Marinade: can be blended and stored in an airtight container in the fridge for up to five days.
+• Marinade: Blend and refrigerate in an airtight container for up to 5 days.

-• Chicken: can be cut up to three days in advance.
-You can also coat the chicken in the marinade up to 24 hours in advance.
+• Chicken: Cut up to 3 days ahead; marinate up to 24 hours in advance.

 How to Store and Reheat